eamonnofarrell/PythonProject2018/README.md

 ## Visualise_Results
 * __Data Visualisation__ involves the creation and study of the visual representation of data.
 The primary goal is to communicate information clearly and efficiently [5].
 * I have chosen three graphical technques to visualise the data;
-    1. Box Plot - convenient way of visually displaying the data distribution through their quartiles [4].
+    - Box Plot - convenient way of visually displaying the data distribution through their quartiles [4].
-    2. Histogram - allows you discover, and show the underlying frequency distribution of a set of continuous data[6].
+    - Histogram - allows you discover, and show the underlying frequency distribution of a set of continuous data[6].
-    3. Scatter Plot - uses dots to represent individual pieces of data on x-y axis.
+    - Scatter Plot - uses dots to represent individual pieces of data on x-y axis.

 <details>
-            <summary>Box Plot 1 (Click to expand)</summary>
+            <summary>Box Plot 1 - each column is represented(Click to expand)</summary>

-    * The first diagram is a representation of the Iris data set in Box Plot form [3].
+    * The first diagram is a representation of the Iris data set in Box Plot form.
     * Pandas function [dataset.boxplot()](http://pandas.pydata.org/pandas-docs/version/0.17.0/generated/pandas.DataFrame.boxplot.html) gives us four box plots on a single graph.
     * Data from each column is represented in box plot form.
 This gives us an insight into the uniqueness of each species of Iris.
     * The data from each of the first four columns depicts graphically the groups of numerical data through their quartiles.